Getting married in Finland, a check list

 Are you getting married?
 This page contains information on the investigation of impediments to marriage, deciding on a surname, wedding types and premarital agreements.

 Before getting married you must request, in writing, an examination of possible impediments to your marriage.
 In the examination of impediments, the authorities clarify whether there are impediments to the marriage according to Finnish law.

-You can request an examination of impediments from the Digital and Population Data Services Agency.
-The examination must be requested in writing and in person.
-The examination takes approximately a week.
+You can request an examination of impediments at any Digital and Population Data Services Agency.
+You must request the examination in writing using the dedicated form.
+The examination takes at least a week.
 When it is ready, you will receive a certificate.
 It is valid for four months.
 The examination certificate has to be taken along to the marriage ceremony.